Manaslu Circuit Trek - 15 Days

 Overnight stay at a hotel in Kathmandu.

-Today, early in the morning, after having breakfast in your hotel, you will prepare to leave for Machha Khola.
-Our private vehicle will pick you up from your hotel and pack the luggage.
+Today, early in the morning, after having breakfast at your hotel, you will prepare to leave for Machha Khola.
+Our private vehicle will pick you up from your hotel and pack your luggage.
 You will start your scenic drive.
-Riding for around 7-8 hours, you will arrive at Machha Khola, and our trekking guide will assist for you in checking in the tea house.
+Riding for around 7-8 hours, you will arrive at Machha Khola, and our trekking guide will assist you in checking into the tea house.

 Today, you will be trekking on the path toward the village of Salleri, one of the first villages after Jagat, along the trail.
 From Salleri, the trail then descends towards Sirdibas and further branches out towards Philim.
 The river flows through the landscape once again, and the path flows beside it.
 The path then ascends towards the valley hills covered in rhododendron blossoms.
 Finally, you will reach the Deng.
 Overnight stay at the teahouse at Deng.